 Q: I saw this article that recommended GC setting “X” for better performance… should I use it?

 A: Probably not, unless you see poor GC performance with the suggested settings.
 Jenkins has an unusual pattern of memory use, so a lot of common expert tuning options do not apply to it.
 The recommended settings above are used at many Fortune 500 companies with only minor customizations.
-However, if you do wish to tinker, please make sure to gather GC logs under real-world use before and after applying the settings so you can compare.
+However, if you do wish to tinker, please make sure to gather GC logs under real-world use before and after applying the settings so you can compare the deltas.

 Recommended customization options people may explore, beyond max/min heap size: MetaspaceSize, region size, and on very large systems HugePages (requires OS-level support).